Date Last Updated: 09/17/2020

 Exceptions to the Visitor Policy:

-- Patients who are confirmed COVID-19 or are persons under investigation (PUI): No visitors will be permitted, except for end of life situations.
+Patients who are confirmed COVID-19 or are persons under investigation for COVID-19: no visitors will be permitted, except for end-of-life situations.

-- Surgery and Procedures: Patients undergoing surgery or procedures may have one designated visitor who will be permitted to assist with the arrival, registration, and the post-operative process if needed.
+Surgery and Procedures (day of surgery): Patients undergoing surgery or procedures may have one designated visitor who will be permitted to assist with the arrival, registration and the post-operative process if needed.

-- Emergency Department: One visitor (18 years or older) is allowed during a patient’s emergency department stay.
+Emergency Department: One visitor is allowed during a patient’s emergency department stay.

 All visitors will be screened daily for symptoms, including: